open-traffic-generator/models/MODEL-GUIDE.md

     - NO: 100_gpbs
     - YES: one_hundred_gbps
   - `namespaces` MUST be PascalCase (upper camel case) and use a `.` separator
+    ```yaml
+    # demonstrates how to specify an object within a namespace
+    components:
+      schemas:
+        Device.Bgp.Advanced:
+          type: object
+    ```

+- `schema`
+    - top level `schema objects` should avoid properties as simple datatypes and strive to encapsulate those properties in an object to allow for future extensiblity

+# Keyword Limitations
+The build script will enforce the following keyword conventions.
-- `oneOf`
+- `oneOf` keyword
-  - oneOf OpenAPI keyword support in generation tools is not very well supported at this time
+  - MUST not be used
   - this repository uses the `choice` property to discriminate between multiple objects at the same level
-  - oneOf can be used when specifing primitive types
     ```yaml
-    # demonstrates how to model a choice and primitive oneOf
+    # demonstrates how to model a choice
+    components:
+      schemas:
       Choice.Object:
         type: object
         required: [choice]
         properties:
           choice:
             type: string
             enum: [a, b, c]
           a:
             $ref: '#/components/schemas/Choice.A'
           b:
             $ref: '#/components/schemas/Choice.B'
           c:
             $ref: '#/components/schemas/Choice.C'
-        one_of_sample:
-          oneOf:
-          - type: string
-          - type: number
     ```

-- `allOf`
+- `allOf` keyword
-  - is not to be used
+  - MUST not to be used
   - use the x-include extension instead

-- `description`
+- `description` keyword
-  - everything MUST have a `description keyword` filled in with a meaningful description
+  - MUST be included for every schema object and schema property and include a meaningful description

-- `schema`
-    - top level `schema objects` should avoid properties as simple datatypes and strive to encapsulate those properties in an object to allow for future extensiblity

 - `nullable`
   - MUST NOT be used

+# Keyword Extensions
 - `x-status`: current | under-review | deprecated | obsolete
   - If no status is specified, the default is "current".
   - the `x-status` keyword takes as an argument one of the strings